Dispute Resolution

 Due Process

 Parents, school districts or other agencies (e.g., county boards of developmental disabilities, Department of Youth Services) may request an impartial due process hearing to resolve disagreements about the identification, evaluation and placement of a student or the provision of free appropriate public education (FAPE).
-The hearing is conducted by an impartial hearing officer who is appointed by ODE.
+The hearing is conducted by an impartial hearing officer who is appointed by DEW.
 Below are links for information and the necessary forms to request a due process hearing.
 The requesting party may use the form provided or may submit his/her own written due process complaint notice and hearing request.

 Dispute Resolution Complaint Findings and Due Process Decisions Database